EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Discussion and Conclusion

 \textbf{Discussion.} While \ouragent~offers a practical and sustainable solution, there remains room for improvement.
 First, MLLM agent introduces additional overhead beyond the detectors themselves.
 Second, its performance is bounded by the underlying toolset; if all tools fail together, the agent’s reasoning may be misled.

-\textbf{Future Work.} To further advance this work, we identify three future directions: (1) Build task-specific small MLLMs via distillation and related techniques \cite{xu2024survey}.
+\textbf{Future Work.} We identify three future directions: (1) Build task-specific small MLLMs via distillation and related techniques \cite{xu2024survey}.
 (2) Establish a continual optimization pipeline that collects real-world samples to improve the underlying tools and update tool profiles.
 (3) Extend \ouragent~to broader multi-modal tasks, exploring the potential of this paradigm in wider visual forensics domains.